-(9) If the Director, International Office determines that a student has not enrolled in sufficient units to complete their course within the expected duration, they will notify the student in writing in Week 1 that they must:
+(9) If the Director, SCU International determines that a student has not enrolled in sufficient units to complete their course within the expected duration, they will notify the student in writing in Week 1 that they must:

 (10) Failure to enrol in increased load as directed under clause (9) will be grounds for refusal by the University to extend course duration through the issuing of a new COE and the reporting of the student under the University's Rules - Student Misconduct Rules for failing to comply with an order lawfully given by University staff.
 The latter may result in cancellation of enrolment.